Running an SEO competitive analysis can be a comforting experience.

 You’ve taken the time to identify the right competitors.
 Now what?

-A comprehensive SEO competitor analysis can reveal all kinds of insights for your marketing strategy.
+A comprehensive SEO competitor analysis can reveal all kinds of insights into your marketing strategy.
 This is when you’d want to take advantage of an SEO platform (we’re partial to Ahrefs, but you can use the tool of your choice to run through this process).

 Within an all-in-one SEO platform, you can start to look for organic search insight into four keys to content success.